 Carpet cleaning is a basic simple thing for most carpet cleaners in San Diego.
 For us we make it more technical.
-We are rotary carpet cleaning and carpet repair San Diego and for this reason we know when to use a rotary and when not to.
+We are rotary extraction carpet cleaning and carpet repair for San Diego and for this reason we know when to use a rotary and when not to.

 Carpet backing varies from poor quality to great quality.
 It all depends on what you bought.
 The above backing is your typical inferior carpet that is sold off the roll at Lowes pr Home Depot.
 The special order product is higher quality or the type you buy from a carpet retailer.